Ton Ton’s Ramen Bowls Bring Bold Flavor to Atlanta’s Ponce City Market

 Nestled between bustling takeout food stalls in Ponce City Market’s Central Food Hall, chef Guy Wong’s new urban space restaurant Ton Ton offers a relatively intimate space in which to slurp up some seriously delicious, flavorful ramen.

 The menu is simple and straightforward.
 I recommend starting with pork gyoza and tebasaki chicken wings.
 The wings are crisply and perfectly fried, slightly sweet, and sprinkled with scallions and sesame seeds.
-Not your typical chicken wing
+Not your typical chicken wing, but juicy nonetheless.

 Grab a table in the surprisingly intimidate seating space or sit at the wood bar and watch as the chefs speedily prepare the colorful bowls.
 Your ramen will come within minutes of ordering and you'll be draining the bowl within just a few more.
 Chef Wong, you have done it again!